dietmarja/LLM-Elements/model_evaluation/readme_evaluation.md

 * Training the Model:
   + Uses the Trainer class from the Transformers library to handle the training loop, evaluation, and logging.
-  + Trains the model for the specified number of epochs.
+  + Trains the model for the specified number of epochs which is set to 3.

 * Evaluating the Model
   + Evaluates the trained model on the test set and prints the evaluation results.

-- **Imports and Initialization**
-  - The program imports necessary libraries: `torch`, `torch.nn`, `torch.optim`, and `matplotlib.pyplot`.
-  - It defines a custom `LoRALayer` class, which implements the Low-Rank Adaptation (LoRA) mechanism by decomposing the weight matrix into two lower-rank matrices (Hu et al. (2021, p.
-4).
-  - A `SimpleModel` class is defined, which uses either a regular linear layer or a LoRA layer depending on the provided rank.

-- **Data Preparation**
-  - Dummy input and target data are generated using random tensors.
-The input dimension is set to 10 and the output dimension to 5.

-- **Training and Evaluation Functions**
-  - `train_model` function: This trains a given model using Mean Squared Error (MSE) loss and Adam optimizer for a specified number of epochs.
-    It returns the list of training losses.
-  - `evaluate_model` function: This evaluates the model on test inputs and prints the predictions.

-- **Model Training Without LoRA**
-  - A simple linear model without LoRA is trained using the dummy data, and the training losses are stored.

-- **Model Training With LoRA**
-  - The program trains separate models with LoRA ranks 1, 2, 3, and 4.
-Each model's training losses are stored.

-- **Loss Plotting**
-  - The program plots the training losses for all models (with and without LoRA) for comparison.

-- **Evaluation**
-  - Finally, the program evaluates and prints predictions from the trained models (with and without LoRA) using new test inputs.

 ### Evaluation
 The evaluation results are shown in the Figure below.
-Not unexpectedly, there is a perfect accuracy (1.0) suggesting that the model might be overfitting to the training data which is a like consequence of the small evaluation set used.
+Not unexpectedly, there is a perfect accuracy (1.0) suggesting that the model might be overfitting to the training data which is a likely consequence of the small evaluation set used.

 <p align="center">